lluppesms/azdo.cicd.course/Labs/lab3/lab3.md

 * Click on `Run pipeline`
 * Make sure that the correct branch (3.2) is selected
 * Click on **Build Stage Windows**

-Note!
-There are chances that your job is still queued, during this time keep calm :)

 In the job details you'll now see that our stage that previously failed is now not executed as part of the windows stage anymore.
 Our condition works.